 A multistep assay that includes the following may be performed for a complete genetic evaluation of the RB1 gene:

 The absence of detectable somatic RB1 mutations in approximately 3% of unilateral, nonheritable retinoblastoma cases suggests that alternative genetic mechanisms may underlie the development of retinoblastoma.
-In one-half of these cases, high levels of MYCN amplification have been reported; these patients had distinct, aggressive histologic features and a median age at diagnosis of 4 months.
+In one-half of these cases, high levels of MYCN amplification have been reported.
+These patients had distinct, aggressive histological features and a median age at diagnosis of 4 months.
 However, MYCN amplification has also been reported to coexist with RB1 mutations.
 In another small subset of tumors without detectable somatic RB1 mutations, chromothripsis is responsible for inactivating the RB1 gene.

 Genetic counseling is an integral part of the management of patients with retinoblastoma and their families, regardless of clinical presentation.
-Counseling includes a discussion of the main forms of retinoblastoma, which assists parents in understanding the genetic consequences of each form of retinoblastoma and in estimating the risk of disease in family members.
-Counseling also includes guidance towards appropriate screening for both patients and their families, especially if the risk of developing a second primary malignancy is increased.
+Counseling includes a discussion of the main forms of retinoblastoma, which helps parents understand the genetic consequences of each form of retinoblastoma and estimate the risk of disease in family members.
+Counseling also includes guidance toward appropriate screening for both patients and their families, especially if the risk of developing a second primary malignancy is increased.

 Genetic counseling, however, is not always straightforward.
 Approximately 10% of children with retinoblastoma have somatic genetic mosaicism, which contributes to the difficulty of genetic counseling.
+Children with mosaic alleles have fewer tumors, and the tumors are more likely to remain unilateral.
 In addition, for one specific mutation, the risk of retinoblastoma in a sibling may depend partly on whether the mutation is inherited from the mother or father.
-(Refer to the PDQ summary on Cancer Genetics Risk Assessment and Counseling for more information.)
+For more information, see Cancer Genetics Risk Assessment and Counseling.

 A proportion of children who present with unilateral retinoblastoma will eventually develop disease in the opposite eye.
 Periodic examinations of the unaffected eye are performed until the germline status of the RB1 gene is determined.

 Because of the poor prognosis for patients with trilateral retinoblastoma, screening with neuroimaging until age 5 years is a common practice in the monitoring of children with the heritable form of the disease.
-(Refer to the Trilateral retinoblastoma section in the Causes of Retinoblastoma-Related Mortality section of this summary for more information.)
+For more information, see the Trilateral retinoblastoma section.

 Causes of Retinoblastoma-Related Mortality

-Trilateral retinoblastoma has been the principal cause of death from retinoblastoma in the United States during the first decade of life.
-Because of the poor prognosis for patients with trilateral retinoblastoma and the apparent improved survival with early detection and aggressive treatment, screening with routine neuroimaging could potentially detect most cases within 2 years of first diagnosis.
+Because of its poor prognosis and the apparent improved survival with early detection and aggressive treatment, screening with routine neuroimaging could potentially detect most cases within 2 years of first diagnosis.
 Routine baseline brain MRI is recommended at diagnosis because it may detect trilateral retinoblastoma at a subclinical stage.
 In a small series, the 5-year overall survival rate was 67% for patients with tumors that were detected at baseline, compared with 11% for the group with a delayed diagnosis.

 Although it is not clear whether early diagnosis can impact survival, screening with MRI has been recommended as often as every 6 months for 5 years for patients suspected of having heritable disease or those with unilateral disease and a positive family history.
 Computed tomography scans are generally avoided for routine screening in these children because of the risk related to ionizing radiation exposure.